 This combined area located just south of the city center has leafy terraces, beautiful Victorian and Georgian mansions, quirky independent shops, churches and parks.

 Quieter than the other neighborhoods in this guide, it is one of the safest in the city.
+If you want high-class, peaceful parks, tantalizing tearooms, and beautiful bistros, Morningside is the best place to stay in Edinburgh.

 Famous Irish comedian Dylan Moran resides here and at one of his recent gigs I was at, in The Stand said “he thinks the leading cause of death in Morningside is too much Earl Grey tea.”